Privacy

 Where employees are unfit to attend work, they are required to advise their line manager, who will then update the absence on our HR system.
 This information will be made available to our People Services team.

 Employees may be referred to the external Occupational Health provider; and, with the consent of the employee, we may receive copies of an individual's occupational health report.
+Once shared it will be stored on the employee record and will be held in accordance with GDC retention schedules.

 Performance reviews are usually conducted by an employee's line manager.
 Statements from the employee and their manager about performance are entered and stored on our HR system.
 Information about performance reviews may also be held by the line manager and/or by People Services.